giridhar7632/Three.js/08-lights.md

 ### Casting Shadows

-Light that is coming from a specific direction cast shadows.
+The light that is coming from a specific direction cast shadows.
 First, we should make the scene ready for casting shadows.

 #### Step - 1